brandonmendoza1/brandonmendoza1/README.md

 ## Hi there 👋

-I'm a recent Business Analytics graduate passionate about turning data into insights that drive real-world decisions.
-I’m interested in all things business analytics, data science, and visualization!
+My name is Brandon, and I'm a recent Business Analytics graduate interested in all things business analytics, data science, and visualization!

 🌱 Currently, I’m learning: